-- 1 Locate the power button with fingerprint reader on your computer. - 2 Remove the two (M2x2) screws that secure the power button to the palmrest. - 3 Lift the power button with fingerprint out of the computer.
+- 1 Locate the power button with fingerprint reader on your computer. - 2 Remove the two (M2x2) screws that secure the power button to chassis of your computer. - 3 Lift the power button with fingerprint out of the computer.

-Installing the power button with fingerprint reader
+Installing the power button with fingerprint